Does Cardio Work After 40? What It Means for Belly Fat

 Is cardio enough after 40?

-In most cases, no. While cardio supports health and fat loss, combining it with strength training produces better results.
+In most cases, no. Cardio supports heart health and energy use, but combining it with strength training, balanced nutrition, and recovery usually produces better fat-loss results.

 What is the best cardio for belly fat after 40?